-Making that happen means pulling together a number of different ingredients; accurate quotes from suppliers and subcontractors, the unique insights into a project offered by an experienced estimator, and of course, an attractive overall cost to name but a few.
+Making that happen means pulling together a number of different ingredients; accurate quotes from suppliers and subcontractors.
+The unique insights into a project offered by an experienced online estimator.

 Yet of all these ingredients, there are two that are absolutely essential to the success of any cost estimate: